skingan/purge_haplotigs_multiBAM/README.md

 #### The solution

-Identify primary contigs that are haplotigs of other primary contigs, and add them to the haplotigs.
-The pipeline will use mapped read coverage and blast/lastz alignments to determine which contigs to keep as primary contigs in order to create a highly contiguous haploid assembly.
+Identify pairs of contigs that are syntenic and move one of them to the haplotig 'pool'.
+The pipeline uses mapped read coverage and blast/lastz alignments to determine which contigs to keep for the haploid assembly.
 Dotplots are produced for all flagged contig matches, juxtaposed with read-coverage, to help the user determine the proper assignment of any remaining ambiguous contigs.
+You can run this pipeline on either a haploid assembly (i.e. FALCON or FALCON-Unzip primary contigs) or on a phased-diploid assembly (i.e. FALCON-Unzip primary contigs + haplotigs).

 ## Dependencies